redis/redis-doc/topics/streams-intro.md

 XPENDING <key> <groupname> [<start-id> <end-id> <count> [<consumer-name>]]
 ```

 By providing a start and end ID (that can be just `-` and `+` as in **XRANGE**) and a count to control the amount of information returned by the command, we are able to know more about the pending messages.
-The optional final argument, the consumer name, is used if we want to limit the output to just messages pending for a given consumer, but we'll not use this feature in the following example.
+The optional final argument, the consumer name, is used if we want to limit the output to just messages pending for a given consumer, but won't use this feature in the following example.

 ```
 > XPENDING mystream mygroup - + 10